- newsletter signups

 - “Open loops”: just by asking a series of questions you encourage your clients to go all the way to the end to see the result.

 - The Barnum effect.
 Customers tend to perceive the blurriest of all descriptions as correct and relevant to their persona.
 It can potentially solve the problem customers defined for themselves.

 These three aspects motivate visitors to interact with business one way or another and engage communication.
-Passing a quiz test makes people take responsibility for their answers and can greatly increase the sale.
-The Barnum effect perfectly describes that phenomenon, when people value various ratings, systems and other data that describes their personality.
+Passing a quiz test makes people take responsibility for their answers and can significantly increase the sale.
+The Barnum effect perfectly describes that phenomenon, when people value different ratings, systems, and other data that defines their personality.
 That’s why psychological quiz tests and horoscopes are so popular.

 So the main thing to do is to write and implement a quiz test (using a widget or a third party app) and ask for an email address at the end of it to send the results.

-TIP: even though we have digital marketing analytics solution we do not set up proper conversion tracking until first sale is made (just simple GA install that it).
+TIP: even though we have a digital marketing analytics solution we do not set up proper conversion tracking until the first sale made (just simple GA install that it).

-To sum it up on micro conversions tracking and optimisation
+To sum it up on micro conversions tracking and optimization

-Bottom line is that a primary conversion numbers are usually just few percent big which leaves a huge portion of users untracked, while smart combination of micro conversion rates can cover 90%+ users.
+The bottom line is that primary conversion numbers are usually just a few percent big which leaves a considerable portion of users untracked, while the intelligent combination of micro-conversion rates can cover 90%+ users.

-As part of conversion rate optimization works especially well for e-commerce websites and SaaS (btw, this article of ours discuss ecommerce metrics in more details)
+As part of conversion rate optimization works exceptionally well for e-commerce websites and SaaS (btw, this article of ours discuss e-commerce metrics in more details)

-Don’t hesitate to contact us to talk over how to reach your business objectives.
+Don’t hesitate to contact us to talk about how to reach your business objectives.